 In a cold country like Iceland, home heating needs are greater than in most countries.
-Coal imports for space heating were begun after 1870.
-The use of coal for heating increased in the beginning of the twentieth century, and coal was the dominant heat source until the end of World War II.
-Iceland's dependence on oil began with the twentieth century.
+The importation of coal for space heating was initiated after 1870.
+The use of coal for heating increased in the beginning of the 20th century, and was the dominating heat source until the end of World War II.
+Iceland's dependence on oil began with the 20th century.

-Oil for heating purposes first became significant after World War II.
-By 1950 about 20% of families used oil for heating, while 40% used coal.
+Oil for heating purposes first became significant after World War II, but by 1950 about 20% of families used oil for heating, while 40% used coal.
 At that time about 25% enjoyed geothermal heating services.
 In the 1950s, the equipment to utilize oil for heating improved, obviously leading to increased consumption.

 As a result, coal was practically eliminated from space heating in Iceland around 1960.
-At the same time, control systems for central heating developed rapidly, and the first automatic temperature regulators for radiators became common.
+At the same time, control systems for central heating rapidly developed, and the first automatic temperature regulators for radiators became common.

 The first uses of geothermal energy to heat houses can be traced back to 1907.
-In Reykjavik, large-scale distribution of hot water for heating homes began in 1930.
+In Reykjavik, extensive distribution of hot water for heating homes began in 1930.
 In addition to the development in the capital area, many communities around the country built their heating distribution systems in places where hot springs, or successful drilling, yielded suitable geothermal water.
 Community schools in the countryside were also preferably located close to supplies of geothermal water, which was available for heating and swimming.